 It not only means more added to the overall cost of ownership, but it also means you need to find a quality vet in the first place.
 Odds are that your neighborhood cat and dog vet won’t have the knowledge or equipment needed to take proper care of your bearded dragon.

 You are looking for either an exotic pet vet or a “herp vet” (one that specializes in reptiles).
 This is something you’ll want to locate before you bring your beardie home.
+If you are in the Chicagoland area, you are in luck!
+It would be incredibly difficult to find a better reptile vet than the folks at Chicago Exotics in Skokie!

 For peace of mind, find your vet before you find your beardie.
 It’s a lot easier that way!